dereuromark/cakephp-tools/docs/Behavior/Bitmasked.md

 Alternatively, you can map the error over before the entity gets passed to the view layer.

 ### Custom finder
-You can use the built in custom finder `findBitmasked`:
+You can use the built-in custom finder `findBitmasked`:
 ```php
 $statuses = [Comment::STATUS_ACTIVE, Comment::STATUS_FEATURED];
 $comments = $this->Comments->find('bits', ['bits' => $statuses])->toArray();